marsfan/xortool-rs/README.md

 # xortool-rs

-A re-wite of [xortool.py](https://github.com/hellman/xortool) using rust for performance.
+A re-wite of [xortool.py](https://github.com/hellman/xortool) using Rust for performance.

+The original tool (xortool) is written in Python, and was MIT Licensed.

 Supports: